kubernetes-sigs/inference-perf/docs/loadgen.md

 ## Recommended Configuration

 Choose the right machine to run inference-perf on.
 The maximum concurrency you can get from the benchmarking tool and the ability to hit the desired QPS relies on the machine on which you are running on.
 Especially the number of CPUs / cores and the clock speed help with the concurrency.
 Maximum concurrency you can reach is bounded by `num_workers * worker_max_concurrency`.
 You can only have as many in-flight requests.
 Our recommendation is to not change `num_workers` since it is automatically set by inference-perf based on number of CPUs available and change `worker_max_concurrency` when needed.
 It is set to `100` by default.
-But more powerful CPUs can handle a lot more.
+But more powerful CPUs can handle up to 1000.

 You have the following options to generate load with inference-perf.

-### Sweep request rates till saturation
+### Sweep request rates until saturation

 1. Set the sweep option to true in the config file.
 2. Choose linear (recommended) or gemoetric progression for request rates.